namoopsoo/namoopsoo.github.io/content/resume.md

 Extended career log: https://michal.piekarczyk.xyz/bragdoc/

 ## Senior ML Platform Engineer (*internal title: Senior Cognitive Machine Learning Professional*), humana.com, 2021-Present
-Member of the 10 person ML Platform team supporting dozens of databricks predictive model use cases.
-Support data scientists, from onboarding, vetting for reproducibility, model bias, code readability, stability, monitorability, memory footprint and speed, also through production issue as they arise during on call rotations.
+Member of a 10 person ML Platform team supporting dozens of Databricks predictive model use cases.
+Partner with data scientists from onboarding through production, reviewing models for reproducibility, bias, readability, stability, observability, memory footprint, and performance, and helping resolve production issues during on-call rotations.

-Spend half the time on improving the platform to make that onboarding simpler.
+Spend roughly half my time improving the platform to make onboarding and operating models simpler.

 ## Engineer, part time, enjoyapp.io, 2024
 Built out restaurant dish data model.
 And built out first and second approaches to cosine similarity plus geolocation dish search.

 ## Senior Data Scientist, katapult.com, 2014 - 2021
 Joining as 2nd Engineering hire, then moving to the data science team.
 Built and upgraded ML infrastructure, through various growth phases of the company.

+Refactoring, splitting off the underwriting into a separate API the tech side calls, containerizing for reproducibility, micro-service-chunking different parts of the pipeline for safer canary deploying, and replicating across availability zones after experiencing holiday retail outages, adding and detecting data drift .
+Wearing multiple hats, from  retraining our core model, when major changes arose, to gutting our models and code when speed was required.

 ## VP and Software Lead, Cortix Systems Inc, 2011 - 2014
 Lead system and software engineer responsible for taking initial search engine for data company concept into a Python code base (with a demo helping us secure a \$720,000 contract) and iterating it through several subsequent stages of customer validation.